Security Camera Purpose and Placement Guidelines

 Use and Disclosure of Video Records

-- Data from the cameras is recorded and stored on an onsite DVR.
+- Data from the cameras is recorded and stored.
 Recorded data is considered confidential and secure.
-Access to recorded data is limited to the following Library staff: Library Director, Security staff, or the Director’s designated appointees.
-Authorized individuals may review recorded data in order to identify those responsible for suspected library policy violations or criminal activity on library property.
+Access to recorded data is limited to the following Library staff: Director, security, or the Director’s designated appointees.
+Authorized individuals may review recorded data in order to identify those responsible for suspected Library policy violations or criminal activity on Library property.

-- The Director or his/her designee may use a still shot or selected portions of recorded data to request law enforcement review of a specific individual or for investigating a crime on library property.
+- The Director or their designee may use a still shot or selected portions of recorded data to request law enforcement review of a specific individual or for investigating a crime on Library property.

 - Images may be shared with Library security staff to identify person(s) suspended from Library property.

 - Images may be shared by Library security staff upon request by law enforcement for suspected criminal activity on Library property during a limited specified time period.

 - Confidentiality and privacy issues prevent the Library from allowing the public to view security camera footage.
 If the Library receives a request from the general public to view recorded camera footage, the public will be advised to file a police report.